PatrickF1/fzf.fish/README.md

 - fzf integration for browsing shell variables

 and you don't mind
-- having to integrate fzf with Tmux yourself (if you use Tmux)
+- having to integrate fzf with Tmux yourself
 - not having fzf integration with tab completion

 ## Installation